 Even starting from a “completely classical” world of mathematics, many interesting toposes arise naturally (such as the category of sheaves on any topological space, or more generally any site) whose internal logic is not classical logic.
 Then by internal reasoning in such a topos (which is constructive reasoning), one can prove various useful facts, which can then be reinterpreted as external statements about the behavior of the topos itself.
 For example, the constructive theorem that every one-sided real number that is both a lower real and an upper real must be located (which, classically, is an utter triviality) becomes the theorem that any semicontinuous function (from any topological space to the real line) that is both upper and lower semicontinuous must be continuous (which is at least somewhat nontrivial).

 By now it is known that many of the non-classical axioms used by the early constructivists have natural models in particular toposes.
-For instance, in the topos of sheaves on the real numbers , it is true that “all total functions are continuous.”
-And in the effective topos, it is true that “all partial functions are computable.”
+For instance, in the topos of sheaves on the real numbers , the continuity axiom? that “all total functions are continuous” holds.
+And in the effective topos, the computability axiom? that “all partial functions are computable” holds.

 However, there are no non-classical (or classical) axioms beyond “pure constructivism” that are true in all toposes with NNO.
-In particular, there is a free topos? with NNO such that a statement is true in the free topos precisely when it is provable in pure (Richman-school) constructive mathematics.
-This means that for an argument to apply in all toposes, even mild assumptions such as countable or dependent choice are unacceptable.
+In particular, there is a free topos with NNO such that a statement is true in the free topos precisely when it is provable in pure (Richman-school) constructive mathematics.
+This means that for an argument to apply in all toposes, even mild assumptions such as countable or dependent choice are unacceptable (but impredicativity is fine).
 However, topos theory has also provided ideas that solve many of the problems with pure constructivism.
 For example, a well-behaved notion of “continuous function” can be recovered by using locales instead of topological spaces, which was first discovered in the context of toposes and is closely related to them in any case.